peternmuller/MaterialFiles/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see https://www.gnu.org/licenses.

+    Copyright (C) 2024 Peter Noël Muller

+    Modifications made by Peter Noël Muller to the original Material Files project are licensed under the GPL-3.0 License.